potrepka/potrepka.github.io/about.md

 My interests are numerous, spanning across the disciplines of art, music, fashion, social interaction, movement, and philosophy, and I intend to delve into each of these areas over the course of my career.
-Computers have opened up an entire world of experience for me, and my goal is build tools for others to feel the same joy that I experienced while creating as a child.
+Computers have opened up an entire world of experience for me, and my goal is build tools so that others may experience the same joy that I felt when I was a child using a computer for the first time.

 ## Social